sai2107/fullstack/README.md

 # BLOG APPLICATION

-This is the repository for a Blog Application developed by [Sankeerth-g7](https://github.com/Sankeerth-g7).
+This is the repository for a Blog Application developed by Sai Charan.
 The application provides a platform for users to create and publish their own blog posts.
 It offers essential features such as user authentication, blog creation, editing, deletion, and a user-friendly interface for readers to browse and interact with the published content.

 ## Features